erikrose/nose-progressive/README.rst

 ===============

 0.2.1
+  * Progress bar now works with plain old nosetests, not just django-nose.
+    Sorry about that!
-  * Quit repeating the test name in the progress bar.
+  * Stop printing the test name twice in the progress bar.
-  * Basic terminal resizing (SIGWINCH) support.
-Contracting is still a little ugly.
+  * Add basic terminal resizing (SIGWINCH) support.
+Expanding is great, but contracting is still a little ugly.
 Suggestions welcome.

 0.2
   * Real progress bar!